Coronavirus - update for early years settings

 Can settings at community venues open?

-Yes, from 1 June, community centres or places of worship will be allowed to open for providers on the early years register which usually use those premises.
+Yes, from 1 June, community centres or places of worship were allowed to open for providers on the early years register which usually use those premises.
 Providers should ensure they are acting in line with the protective measures and safe working guidance

-From 20 July, community-facing premises including village halls, community centres and places of worship should considering opening for holiday clubs and activities.
+From 20 July, community-facing premises including village halls, community centres and places of worship were asked to consider opening for holiday clubs and activities.

 Is there advice and guidance for parents?

-Government have also issued some advice and guidance to parents accessing childcare for the summer term 2020.
+Government have also issued some advice and guidance to parents accessing which was update on 1 September 2020.